-- Senate The Senate proposes eliminating funding for the Teach for America program in fiscal year 2015.
-The \$500,000 reduction is the current balance in the programs and no applications were submitted for funding in fiscal year 2015.
-This action does not impact the fiscal year 2016 appropriation. - House The House proposes that any unspent available balance in each fiscal year for the Teach for America program be carried over to the next fiscal year for the same purpose.
+- Senate The Senate proposes eliminating unused funding for the Teach for America program in fiscal year 2015.
+Five hundred thousand dollars was appropriated for the program in fiscal year 2015 and no divisions were ready to fully implement the program in fiscal year 2015.
+This action does not impact the fiscal year 2016 appropriation. - House The House proposes that any unspent available balance in each fiscal year for the Teach for America program be carried over to the next fiscal year for the same purpose. - Final General Assembly Action same as House amendment